hadydotai/raydium-client/README.md

 - [x] Improve our intent row and balances row display in the table, also surface errors inline
 - [x] Fees, fees, fees.
+- [x] Spring cleaning, code's growing and I have a clear structure in mind, a clear intent behind the application, and I have a moderate understanding of the problem.
+Slice the cake.
+- [ ] Fix our poolBalances check, read the comment. `len(balances)` is the wrong error signal, both `balances` and `errs` have a length, they're allocated as `make(type, size where size = kConst)`.
+Not sure how to solve this at the moment, maybe I pull my `Any` slice helper from one of my projects?
-- [ ] Make a trade.
-I have no idea how this will work out, I've been looking over CP-Swap's source code and I see two swap instructions, one `swap_base_input` and one `swap_base_output`.
+- [ ] Make a trade. ~~I have no idea how this will work out, I've been looking over CP-Swap's source code and I see two swap instructions, one `swap_base_input` and one `swap_base_output`.
 The what, where, and why is unclear.
-I'll ask Preplexity for some pointers later.
-There's enough examples of swap instructions though, an abundance really, which is lovely.
+I'll ask Preplexity for some pointers later.~~ Kind of an idea now, also `swap_base_input` is basically max output and `swap_base_output` is max input, or the other way around.
+Anyway, that's the gist.
+Thinking about it now, I'm actually not so sure I want to support both yet.
+I'm quoting both directions anyway, also my intent modeling handles both directions, a little iffy around `QuoteIn`'s fee handling, I have to test this more.
+- [ ] Let's add some tests, I've done enough exploration, this thing is rolling.
 - [ ] Pull in all the CP-Swap pools for a pair and filter through that instead of providing the pool address directly.
 - [ ] I'd like to deal with tickers instead of addresses, there doesn't seem to